 Board Leadership Structure.
 Our Board is currently led by a non-executive Chairman, Mr. Cline, who retired as the Company's President and Chief Executive Officer on April 28, 2020, and a non-executive Vice Chairman, Mr. Kaplan, who retired as the Company's President and Chief Executive Officer on August 17, 2015.
 Our Board determined that retaining Mr. Cline as Chairman and Mr. Kaplan as Vice Chairman was in the best interests of the Company because it allows the Company to benefit from Mr. Cline's and Mr. Kaplan's significant experience and accumulated expertise in the Company's industry and the Company's internal policies, practices and procedures to effectively and expertly guide the Board.
 Mr. Cline's and Mr. Kaplan's familiarity with the Company's executives reinforces that the Board and executives will operate with continuity and common purpose.
 The Board determined that having Mr. Cline as Chairman and Mr. Kaplan as Vice Chairman will allow Mr. Fairbanks, the Company's President and Chief Executive Officer, to focus on executing the Company's strategy and manage operations and performance.
-The Board is further comprised of a Lead Independent Director, an independent Audit Committee Chairman, an independent Compensation Committee Chairman, and an independent Nominating/ Corporate Governance Committee Chairman.
-These independent positions align with the Company's corporate governance policies and practices and assure adequate independence of the Board.
+The Board is further comprised of a Lead Independent Director, an independent Audit Committee Chairman, an independent Compensation Committee Chairman, and an independent Nominating/ Corporate governance policies and practices and assure adequate independence of the Board.